Report: First destination after undergraduate degree

 About salary and bonus data

-- Employed graduates (working and military) are asked to report salary and bonus.
+- Employed graduates (including military) were asked to report salary and bonus.
+Not all do so.

-- We report median (the value in the middle) and not mean (the average) because the median is more reliable.
+- We report median (mid-point value) and not mean (average) because the median is more reliable.

 Averages are skewed by outliers.